raymondlowe/cave-worksite/PROJECT_PLAN.md

 When creating sub tasks for agents that will edit content always tell them to refer to writing_style_guide.md

+When editing content particularly if expanding refer to reports in research folder for factual information, don't make things up, find actual references

 ### Enhanced Strategy Components:
 1. **Authority & Trust**: Comprehensive, accurate, and well-researched content with built-in version control
 2. **Content Strategy**: High-intent topics with research repository integration from start